10 Jun 2020

 We understand it can take councils time to tackle climate breakdown, so we've teamed up with sustainable energy charity Ashden to help you prioritise.

-We've analysed the 50 actions from the Climate Action Plan, and identified those which will have most impact in terms of carbon savings, affordability and co-benefits.
+We've analysed some of the actions from the Climate Action Plan, and identified those which will have most impact in terms of carbon savings, affordability and co-benefits such as job creation and growing the economy.
 Find out more about the top Climate Actions for councils.

 The nitty gritty

 Some actions in the Plan will not be relevant for all councils due to the different powers and responsibilities they have.
 We understand it can take councils time to tackle climate breakdown, so we've teamed up with sustainable energy charity Ashden to help you prioritise.
-Read more about the top climate actions based on biggest impact in terms of carbon savings, affordability and co-benefits affordability
+Read more about the top climate actions based on biggest impact in terms of carbon savings, affordability and co-benefits such as job creation.

 There are different types of local authorities: